zce/velite/docs/guide/quick-start.md

 ### Prerequisites

 - [Node.js](https://nodejs.org) version 18.17 or higher, LTS version is recommended.
-- macOS, Windows are supported, Linux is not supported yet (watch mode).
+- macOS, Windows, and Linux are supported.

 ::: code-group